Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems: Equivalence of Properties of GPDE and PIE

-Because the GPDE class of model is meant to be ``universal'', construction of a GPDE requires the identification of a large number of system parameters --- most of which are typically zero or sparse.
-Furthermore, construction of the associated PIE system using the formulae in~\Cref{fig:Gb_definitions,fig:PIE_subsystem_equation} can be cumbersome, requiring one to parse a rather complicated notational system.
-This complicated process of identification of parameters and application of formulae may thus be an impediment to practical application of the results in this paper.
-For this reason, PIETOOLS versions 2021a and later include software interfaces for construction of GPDE models which do not require the user to understand of the notational system defined in this paper.
-For example, PIETOOLS 2021b (Available from~\cite{pietools_website}) includes a Graphical User Interface (GUI) which allows the user to define a GPDE data structure one term at a time.
-Because many GPDE models only consist of a few terms, this GUI dramatically reduces the time required to declare a GPDE model.
-Furthermore, this GUI automates the application of the formulae in~\Cref{fig:Gb_definitions,fig:PIE_subsystem_equation} -- allowing the user to construct an associated PIE system data structure which is compatible with the PIETOOLS utilities for analysis, control and simulation of PIEs.
+The generality of the class of models (GPDE) considered requires the identification of a large number of system parameters --- most of which are typically zero or sparse.
+Furthermore, construction of the associated PIE system using the formulae in~\Cref{fig:Gb_definitions,fig:PIE_subsystem_equation} can be cumbersome.
+This complicated process of identification of parameters and application of formulae may thus be an impediment to the practical application of the results in this paper.
+For this reason, PIETOOLS versions include a Graphical User Interface and symbolic parser for the construction of GPDE models, which do not require the user to understand the notational system defined in this paper.
 Additional details can be found in the PIETOOLS user manual~\cite{PIETOOLS2021b}.
 In addition to the GUI, PIETOOLS includes many tools for the analysis, control, estimation and simulation of PIE systems in the context of: simple PDE models, advanced GPDE models and Delay Differential Equations.
 In the following section, we apply this GUI to several GPDE models.
-In some cases, we will also include results generated by the analysis, control and simulation tools in PIETOOLS as applied to the PIE systems associated with these GPDE models.
+We will also include results generated by the analysis, control, and simulation tools in PIETOOLS when relevant.